daniele77/cli/README.md

 ## Compilation of the examples

-You can find some examples in the directory "samples".
+You can find some examples in the directory "examples".
 Each .cpp file corresponds to an executable.
 You can compile each sample by including cli and boost header files and linking boost system (and pthread on linux).